 Here's the truth:

-It's not about the words, it's about your voice.
+It's not about the right words, it's about using your voice.

 You don't get to micromanage your voice.
 You can only use it.
 Each time you do, a chemical reaction between the world and your words takes place.
 Your voice grows stronger for it.
 It doesn't matter what words come out, as long as they do.